guidj/covid19/docs/virality-simulation.md

 # Virality

-Here, I briefly discuss the growth rate of the number of confirmed cases.
+Here, I briefly discuss the rate of new cases of confirmed cases.
 Back in late January, the number of confirmed cases started spiking.
 On the 28th of January, it was around 1.9.

-To understand the importance of monitoring the growth rate, we can do a simulation.
+To understand the importance of monitoring the rate of new cases, we can do a simulation.
 In the chart below, we plot the number of cases that would exist in the world comparing three different rates: 1.5, 2.0, and 2.5.